128technology/docs/docs/intro_installation_quickstart_aws.md

 1. Locate the account ID of the AWS account where the deployment of the software is going to take place:

 * Click [here](https://console.aws.amazon.com) to go to the AWS console.
-* On the right at the top of the screen, click on the downward arrow next to your username.
-If you cannot find the account ID associated with your AWS account access the following URL https://console.aws.amazon.com/billing/home?region=us-east-1&skipRegion=true#/account.
+* On the right at the top of the screen, click on the downward arrow next to your username, the account ID will be displayed.
 * Take note of your account ID.

 2. Contact your Juniper Networks Sales representative and provide: